International Harvester 1066

-General

 The International Harvester Farmall 1066 is a farm tractor that was made by International Harvester from 1971 to 1976.
 The 1066 has a six-cylinder diesel engine and about 105 drawbar and 125 PTO horsepower.
 The 1066 is significant for its popularity, with over 50,000 units having been built in its six-year run.
 There were two variations of the 1066, those being the more standard turbocharged 1066, and the Hydrostatic transmission options, both detailed by their respective hood decals.
 The hydrostatic version is described to have had greatly less power than the more standard turbo variation 1066.